-Difference Between Equity vs Assets
+Difference Between Equity and Assets

 What is Equity?

 Owner’s equity or shareholders equity is that part of the balance sheet which we get by subtracting liabilities from assets.
-Whenever the owner of a company decides to start a business it requires resources in order to buy property machinery and other things to manufacture products and start and run the business.
-There are two sources of funds in order to buy all the assets required to run a business.
-One of the sources of funds is debt and the other sources of funds are equity.
+Whenever the owner of a company decides to start a business, it requires resources to buy property machinery and other things to manufacture products and start and run the business.
+There are two sources of funds to buy all the assets required to run a business.
+One of the sources of funds is debt, and the other sources of funds are equity.
 Equity is part of sources of funds which is funded by the owners of the company.
-Equity comprises of various other subparts which adds up to the owner’s equity, they are contributed capital, retained earnings, treasury stocks, preferred shares and share of minority interestShare Of Minority InterestMinority interest is the investors' stakeholding that is less than 50% of the existing shares or the voting rights in the company.
+Equity comprises of various other subparts that add up to the owner’s equity.
+They are contributed capital, retained earningsRetained EarningsRetained Earnings are defined as the cumulative earnings earned by the company till the date after adjusting for the distribution of the dividend or the other distributions to the investors of the company.
+It is shown as the part of owner’s equity in the liability side of the balance sheet of the company., treasury stocksTreasury StocksTreasury Stock is a stock repurchased by the issuance Company from its current shareholders that remains non-retired.
+Moreover, it is not considered while calculating the Company’s Earnings Per Share or dividends. , preferred shares, and share of minority interestShare Of Minority InterestMinority interest is the investors' stakeholding that is less than 50% of the existing shares or the voting rights in the company.
 The minority shareholders do not have control over the company through their voting rights, thereby having a meagre role in the corporate decision-making., which is also known as non-controlling interestNon-controlling InterestIt generally projects curves on the data sets.
 For example, to forecast population growth, forming a non-linear relationship between time and growth..

 What are Assets?